 Everybody knows that lettuce is one of the favourite slug gourmet dishes.
-Apart from the general tips on slug control and prevention, ensure that your lettuce seedlings are properly hardened off before planting.
 It might be a good idea to spread organic slug pellets (Ferramol) around the plants, especially for the first crop.

 Every year you will get a spell when aphids suck out the juice of your lettuce.
 Most of the time, the damage is not severe and you can simply rinse off the aphids.